andilau/advent-of-code-2021/README.md

 # Advent of Code 2021

-My solutions for [Advent of Code 2021](https://adventofcode.com/2021) in the [Kotlin](https://kotlinlang.org/) programming language.
+This project contains solutions to the [Advent of Code 2021](https://adventofcode.com/2019) challenge in [Kotlin](https://kotlinlang.org/).
 Advent of Code is an Advent calendar of small programming puzzles by [Eric Wastl](http://was.tl/).

 ## Solutions